wp-plugins/easy-popup-show/readme.txt

 * Set redirect url after user successfully subscribe to your list.
 * Limit the number for your pop up to show per day.
 * Built with class (OOP concept).

-<strong>More Features For Free</strong>

-If you want more `Email Service` integration and some other additional features for FREE, then you can grab it <strong>[here](http://eepurl.com/7juwH "Easy PopUp Show")</strong>.
-These are some more additional features you can get for free from the page above:

 * <strong>Responsive</strong> Style
 * <strong>Font</strong> Customization (size, color, font-family, etc.)
 * <strong>Mailchimp, Aweber, Constant Contact and Getresponse</strong> integration